 The Wildlife Trust records all the County Wildlife Sites and aims to survey each every 5 to 10 years, allowing us to find out what wildlife is currently using the site and to understand how the site has been managed.

-A key part of County Wildlife Site Officer’s role is to assist landowners in looking after their wildlife sites.
+A key part of our role is to assist landowners in looking after their wildlife sites.

 We offer free advice on the most wildlife friendly options for a site's management and information on the species to be found, as well as help and information on sources of funding for conservation-friendly management.